 - It has a built-in library for almost all the basic colors; you can choose your desired colors from that.

 This is a Linux terminal-based color picker tool.
 When I first found it, I could not believe that a color picker tool can run without a graphical user interface.
 But after using it for testing purposes, I must say that it is amazing.

 This tool will print the color code after you type the command

 colorpicker inside the terminal.
-Yet nobody will recommend this tool over other feature-rich color pickers, you can give it a shot if you are a terminal kind of guy.
+Yet nobody will recommend this tool over other feature-rich color pickers, and you can give it a shot if you are a terminal kind of guy.

 Key Features of Color Picker Terminal

-- It will print the color code in two different formats such as RGB and HEX simultaneously.
+- It will print the color code in two different formats, such as RGB and HEX, simultaneously.

 - This tool will show you a color preview in a small rectangle if you command in that way.